abajwa-hw/security-workshops/Setup-ranger-22.md

 ./enable-hive-plugin.sh
 - restart Hive in Ambari

--As an LDAP user, perform some Hive activity
+- As an LDAP user, perform some Hive activity
 ```
 su ali
 kinit